apkunpacker/MagiskDetection/README.md

 # MagiskDetection
 Collection of Some Publically Available POC Apps to Detect Root/Magisk presence.

+> ⚠️ **Disclaimer / Warning**
+>
+> This repository contains files collected from various external sources.
+> **I am not the owner or creator of any of the files unless explicitly stated.**
+> All copyrights and ownership belong to their respective authors.
+>
+> The files are provided *as-is* for educational and archival purposes only.
+> **Use, download, or distribute these files at your own risk.**

 These applications have following detections:

 APTest (me.garfieldhan.hiapatch) -